 First, if you are flying into Germany and need to take a train to continue onto your final destination, you should know the following airports have train stations attached to them to make it easy for passengers to hop from plane to train: Frankfurt, Düsseldorf, Cologne-Bonn and Stuttgart airports.
+It’s incredibly common to fly into a major German city and then take a train or two to your final destination.

-When I began my journey, I flew into Frankfurt airport.
+When I began my first journey, I flew into Frankfurt airport.
 I followed the signs for the long-distance train, and it was a much quicker walk than I was anticipating (less than ten minutes to switch from the airport terminal to the train station).
 The departures listed on the big screen at the Frankfurt Airport station made it very easy to figure out where to go, and my train arrived on time without issue.
 Now, this was the last time this happened, but at least I had a pleasant journey in.
 I took my seat on the train from here and set an alarm to wake before the scheduled arrival time.
 (I was afraid that I would oversleep past my stop because I was so tired, but it luckily worked out, and I had no issues).
 This train was perfectly on time, and I arrived in Bonn just under two hours after my train left the station.

 As I arrived in Bonn for Beethoven’s anniversary, many people in my group were explaining how train travel is very prominent in Germany, and they encouraged me to take the train one stop up to Cologne on my day off to get used to the train system, as it made me nervous.